A report does not automatically start a formal grievance or conduct process.

 They may need to share information with other university staff if they have reason to believe that a student is at high risk for harm.
 They may also have to share information if a minor is being abused or a court order is presented.

-They are expected to consult with Crisis Intervention and Sexual Violence Support Services staff to be sure they have provided you the most current and accurate information, but they will not share your name or any other identifying information about you.
+They are expected to consult with Care and Advocacy Program staff to be sure they have provided you the most current and accurate information, but they will not share your name or any other identifying information about you.
 They will not share your information with other third parties such as your parents.
 See the Student-Directed Employee Responsibilities page more information about Student-Directed Employees.

 The SDE is required to ask you if you are interested in making an official report to the University.
 If you are, then the SDE will assist you in sharing information with the Title IX Coordinator (or other office if not a sex or gender related issue).